-(k) Net Pension Liability
+(i) Net Pension Asset

-For purposes of measuring the net pension liability and deferred outflow/inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the California Public Employees' Retirement System (CalPERS) plan and additions to/deductions from the Plans' fiduciary net position have been determined on the same basis as they are reported by CalPERS.
+For purposes of measuring the net pension liability (asset) and deferred outflow/inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the California Public Employees' Retirement System (CalPERS) plan and additions to/deductions from the Plans' fiduciary net position have been determined on the same basis as they are reported by CalPERS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with benefit terms.
 Member contributions are recognized in the period in which they are earned.
 Investments are reported at fair value.

-(I) Deferred Inflows of Resources
+(j) Deferred Inflows of Resources

 Deferred inflows of resources represent an acquisition of net position by the University Center that is applicable to a future reporting period.
-The deferred inflows of resources related to pension and OPEB as noted in Note (6) and Note (7).
+The deferred inflows of resources related to pension and OPEB as noted in Note (5) and Note (6).
 These amounts are deferred and amortized to pension and OPEB expense over closed periods ranging from 0 to 9.8 years.

-(m) Net Position
+(k) Net Position

 Net position represents the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources.
-University Center reports three categories of net position, as follows:
+University Center reports one category of net position, as follows: